Research the company on their websites ( check below on how to research)

 Skip heavy pieces of jewelry, bright makeup, and strong perfume

-Groom yourself, clean nails, shave if possible, and style your hair
+Groom yourself, clean your nails, shave if possible, and style your hair

 Avoid bad breath, use mint (don’t chew gum during the interview)